Each Scout Fellowship is an autonomous formation within Scouting – similar to a Scout Group.

 - To provide a forum for new ideas and activities

 The State Scout Fellowship Council develops and maintains the overriding State Policy for Scout Fellowships and also the Model Rules for individual Fellowships to adopt and adapt.
-The policy and rules can be found in the Guide to Scout Fellowship in NSW and Organisation and Information Handbook.
+The policy and rules can be found in the Guide to Scout Fellowship in NSW and Organisation and Information Handbook, and a printable version of the rules is included below as a template for Fellowships to download and use.